Variational Entropic Optimal Transport: Discussion

 \textbf{Potential impact.} By introducing an exact variational reformulation of the weak dual EOT objective, VarEOT makes a step toward more efficient entropic transport algorithms that avoid the key limitations of existing methods, such as simulation-based training, adversarial objectives, and restrictive parametric assumptions.

-\textbf{Limitations.} While VarEOT enables simulation-free training, sampling at inference time via Langevin dynamics is still required, making generation quality dependent on step size and the number of steps.
-Additionally, the exponential terms in the objective may cause numerical instability if not handled carefully.
+\textbf{Limitations.} While VarEOT enables simulation-free training, several limitations remain.
+First, sampling at inference time via Langevin dynamics is still required, making generation quality dependent on step size and step count.
+Second, the exponential terms in the objective may cause numerical instability during training.
+Third, the quality of optimization is inherently tied to the expressiveness of the auxiliary network $\xi$, and the choice of its architecture remains a practical question; we note that in our experiments a standard MLP for $\xi$ proved sufficient.
+Finally, the current framework is specialized to the quadratic cost (Gaussian kernel); extending to general costs is a natural direction for future work.